memtt/malt/README.md

 	enabled=true          ; Enable or disable MALT when threads start

 	[dump]
-	onSignal=             ; Dump on signal.
-Can be comma separated list from SIGINT, SIGUSR1, SIGUSR2 (limited to only one time) afterSeconds=0        ; Dump after X seconds (limited to only one time)
+	on-signal=             ; Dump on signal.
+Can be comma separated list from SIGINT, SIGUSR1, SIGUSR2 (limited to only one time) after-seconds=0        ; Dump after X seconds (limited to only one time)
 ```

 Option values can be overridden on the fly with command :